Slyene/Slyene/README.md

 # Hi, I'm Android developer Slyene! 👋

 Hi, my name is Daniil.
-I'm a passionate Android Developer, striving to create quality and innovative apps for the Android platform.
+I'm a passionate Android developer, striving to create quality and innovative apps for the Android platform.
 In this repository I share my projects, experiments and ideas.
 I hope you will enjoy your time here!

 ## About the projects 🚀